austinsaccounts/earth-year-calculator/readme.md

 # Project Title
 Earth Year Calculator
-this program will calculate your age based on the solar years of various planets (A Mercury year is .24 Earth years.)
-(A Venus year is .62 Earth years.)
-(A Mars year is 1.88 Earth years.)
-(A Jupiter year is 11.86 Earth years.)
+this program will calculate your age based on the solar years of various planets (A Mercury year is .24 earthYears, approx 87.6 earth days) (A Venus year is .62 Earth years, approx 226.3  earth days) (A Mars year is 1.88 Earth years approx 686.2  earth days) (A Jupiter year is 11.86 Earth years, aprrox 4328.9  earth days)

 ## Getting Started